 Dear Mr. Rodriguez:

 Enclosed you will find the Final Technical Report of the semester for the Omron Wireless Project.
-The report contains overview of the project and includes a statement of accomplishments.
+The report contains an overview of the project and includes a statement of accomplishments.
 Accomplishments up to this point include: testing model encoder accurately measures rotational and vertical position, wireless sensor systems power analysis rated for 2 month lifespan, sensor unit transmits data to microprocessor via wired (USB) connection, and MCU communicates positional data to PC.

 The PLC controlled testing model is functioning within the intended accuracy specifications, with a movement error of 0.0278%.
 Transmitting positional data, albeit not accurate, was a major milestone for the project.
 This signals the end of the hardware development phase as the team moves into calibrating positional data and establishing wireless communication.